parth-panchal/Coursera_Capstone/README.md

 ## Data Selection
 Data Link: https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M

-We will use data scraped from List of Postal Codes of Canada Wiki page.
+I have used data scraped from "List of Postal Codes of Canada" Wiki page.

 ### Foursquare API Data:
-We will need data about different venues in different neighborhoods of that specific borough.
-In order to gain that information we will use "Foursquare" locational information.
+I needed data about different venues in different neighborhoods of that specific borough.
+In order to gain that information I used "Foursquare" locational information.
 Foursquare is a location data provider with information about all manner of venues and events within an area of interest.
 Such information includes venue names, locations, menus and even photos.
-As such, the foursquare location platform will be used as the sole data source since all the stated required information can be obtained through the API.
+As such, the foursquare location platform was used as the sole data source since all the stated required information was obtained through the API.

-After finding the list of neighborhoods, we then connect to the Foursquare API to gather information about venues inside each and every neighborhood.
-For each neighborhood, we have chosen the radius to be 100 meters.
+After finding the list of neighborhoods, I then connected to the Foursquare API to gather information about venues inside each and every neighborhood.
+For each neighborhood, I chose the radius to be 100 meters.

 The data retrieved from Foursquare contained information of venues within a specified distance of the longitude and latitude of the postcodes.
 The information obtained per venue as follows:
 *  Neighborhood